ForgeRock/forgeops/cluster/addons/prometheus/README.md

 ### Prerequisites

-* The ForgeRock applications are deployed in a cloud environment.
+* The Ping Identity Platform applications are deployed in a cloud environment.
 * You have authenticated to a Kubernetes cluster.

 ### To Deploy